-5. Red Pepper Flakes
+Red Pepper Flakes as Harissa Substitute

 If you cannot find any of these alternatives, then you’ll have no other choice but to use red pepper flakes.
 Harissa and red pepper flakes are not at all similar, but they can both add heat to your food.
 If you only need your food to be spicy, then you’ll find that red pepper flakes are fine.
-But you cannot replicated the subtle, yet complex flavor of harissa with red pepper flakes alone.
+But you cannot replicate the subtle, yet complex flavor of harissa with red pepper flakes alone.

 If you want to thicken your recipe, you should mix red pepper flakes with Sriracha or sambal oelek, which will improve the flavor of the dish without altering its texture.

-6. Tandoori Masala
+Tandoori Masala as Harissa Substitute

 There are other ingredients that you can try as an alternative to harissa.
 One of them is Tandoori masala, which is the cousin of garam masala.